A Human-Centric Take on Model Monitoring: Study Design

-We analyzed the interview responses using inductive content analysis~\cite{krippendorff1980content}.
+We analyzed the responses to all the questions using inductive content analysis~\cite{krippendorff1980content}.
 The interview notes were analyzed in two ways.
 First, each transcript was individually annotated for model monitoring application areas/use cases, requirements, and challenges described by each of the interviewees.
-Second, the responses to each question across all interviews were pooled and analyzed to inductively generate common themes and categories for ML monitoring application areas, design requirements, and challenges.
+Second, the responses to each question mentioned in Table~\ref{tab:interview_questions} across all interviews were pooled and analyzed to inductively generate common themes and categories for ML monitoring application areas, design requirements, and challenges.

-Responses to \hyperlink{Q1}{Q1} were identified either as a domain or a use case.
-For example, phrases and words such as ``financial services", ``insurance", ``banking", and ``adtech" were labeled as domains whereas phrases such as ``fraud detection", ``credit lending", and ``speech recognition" were labeled as use cases.
-Responses to \hyperlink{Q2}{Q2}, \hyperlink{Q3}{Q3}, and \hyperlink{Q4}{Q4} were analyzed to identify human-centric desiderata for model monitoring.
+Responses to IQ1 were identified either as a domain or a use case.
+For example, phrases and words such as ``financial services", ``insurance", ``banking", and ``adtech" were labeled as domains.
+Whereas, phrases such as ``fraud detection", ``credit lending", and ``speech recognition" were labeled as a use case.
+Responses to IQ2, IQ3, and IQ4 were analyzed to identify human-centric desiderata for model monitoring.
 Sentences that contained phrases such as ``need to", ``should have", ``be able to", and ``it would be great if" were labeled as requirements.
 Phrases such as ``difficulty", ``challenges", ``not possible", ``hard", and ``risky" were analyzed to identify challenges faced by the interviewees.
-Further, responses to \hyperlink{Q3}{Q3} were also analyzed to discover interviewees' interpretation of model monitoring and what it entails.
-To do so, authors' domain knowledge on model monitoring was leveraged to label the aspect of model monitoring discussed by an interviewee.
-For example, if interviewees discussed data drift as a part of the response to \hyperlink{Q3}{Q3}, data drift was labeled as an aspect of model monitoring for that interviewee.
-The \hyperlink{Q3}{Q3} labels across all interviewees were pooled to characterize various aspects of model monitoring as discussed by them.
+Further, Responses to IQ3 were also analyzed to discover interviewees' interpretation of model monitoring and what it entails.
+To do so, authors' domain knowledge of model monitoring was leveraged to label the aspect of model monitoring discussed by an interviewee.
+For example, if interviewees discussed data drift as a part of the response to IQ3, data drift was labeled as an aspect of model monitoring for that interviewee.
+The IQ3 labels across all interviewees were pooled to characterize various aspects of model monitoring as discussed by them.

-\section{Application Areas, Design Considerations, and Challenges for Model Monitoring: Practitioners' Perspectives}
+\section{Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives}